Coastal Hazard Adaptation Strategy

 Hello, I am a university student who is currently enrolled in a Public Involvement and Community Development Studio at Griffith University.
 For our final assessment we are required to attend a community involvement event.
 As such my partner and I were hoping to attend your Costal Adaptation event on May 4th at the Redland Bay Hotel.
 We guarantee our attendance will not be disruptive as it is a task in observing real life public engagement events.
 We will be courteous, quiet and will not hinder the proceedings.
 We would appreciate the opportunity to speak to the event runners if they are available before or after the event.
 Please contact us at anytime if you have any queries.
 Thank you for your time.
 Laura Gonchee and Brayden Mason

-bmaso61 asked almost 7 years ago
+bmaso61 asked over 7 years ago

 Hi Laura and Brayden